ktphuc1994/git-repo/README.md

 ## Homepage (My Repositories)

 <p>Fetching Repository List from Github using AXIOS and SWR.
 Then filtering the List by searchName state, and render.</p>
-<p>projectNameRef is attached to search input.
-On Search Button click: setSearchName to the value of projectNameRef => Rererdering</p>
+<p>projectNameRef is attached to search input ref.
+On Search Button click: setSearchName to the value of projectNameRef, then rererdering</p>
 <p>On Each Repository Click: using setRepo context from RepoContext to update repository detail state.
 Then directing client to "/repo-detail" </p>

 ## Repository Detail